Emerging Areas in Research on DCIS Treatment

 Emerging areas in the treatment of DCIS include:

-- Ways to predict which cases of DCIS, if left untreated, will progress to invasive breast cancer (to target treatment to those at higher risk)
+- Ways to predict which cases of DCIS, if left untreated, even without surgery, will progress to invasive breast cancer and which will not (to target treatment to those at higher risk)

 - Determining which women may not need radiation therapy after a lumpectomy for DCIS